tamalchowdhury/tamalwebsite/blog/2020/1-28-how-much-time-nodejs/index.md

 ## Next Steps

 - Decide what you want to build with Node JS
-- Find a course that shows you how to do it and finish the entire course
+- Check the [resources page](/resources) if you are looing for a node course
 - Build lots of practice projects and learn from doing

 ## Comments: